oplS16projects/Evan-O-Leary-Connor-Emma/README.md

   * Images and soundfiles must be in the same directory as the racket source file for the slideshow to display properly.
   * Background song loops infinitely, the music will not stop until Dr. Racket is closed.
   * Slides are timed automatically, and may be adjusted by editing the `#timeout:` parameter for each slide.
 This is explained again in the comments of our racket source.

+## How to Download and Run
+  * Download the latest release from GitHub, making sure all images and sound files are in the same directory as the racket file (slides.rkt)
+  * Run the program through Dr.Racket, ensuring all nessecary dependencies have been installed.
+  * Remember, music loops infinitely until you close Dr.Racket.